Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-In theoretical computer science there is a relatively thin but important body of prior work on the case of unknown distributions.
-Most relevant for us is the aforementioned paper by \citet{AzarKW14}, which focuses on richer feasibility structures such as matching constraints and matroids, and earlier work by \citet{BabaioffBDS11}, who consider a setting similar to ours but focus on a different objective, revenue maximization, apply different techniques, and obtain results that are qualitatively different from ours.
+There also exists a relatively small but important body of prior work on the case of unknown distributions.
+Most relevant for us is the aforementioned work by \citet{AzarKW14}, which focuses on richer feasibility structures such as matchings and matroids, and work by \citet{BabaioffBDS17}, who consider a setting similar to ours but focus on a different objective, revenue maximization, apply different techniques, and obtain results that are qualitatively different from ours.
+Independently from our work, \citet{RubinsteinWW20} studied the case of random variables that are drawn independently from unknown \emph{non-identical} distributions, and showed that a single sample from each distribution is enough to achieve a guarantee of $1/2$, which matches the best possible guarantee that can be achieved when the distributions are known.

+In another variant of the prophet problem, the so-called prophet secretary problem, random variables are drawn from known non-identical distributions and observed in random order.
+The goal is again to immediately and irrevocably choose random variables with large value. \citet{EHLM15a} gave a lower bound of $1-1/e$ for the version of the problem where a single random variable must be chosen, which was subsequently improved to $1-1/e+1/400$ by \citet{ACK18a}.
+The best bounds currently known for the single-choice version are a lower bound of $1-1/e+1/27\approx 0.669$ and an upper bound of $\sqrt{3}-1\approx 0.732$ due to \citet{CSZ19a}.
+Combinatorial versions of the prophet secretary problem have been studied by \citet{EhsaniHKS18}.
+The aforementioned bounds of \citet{KaplanNR20} and \citet{CorreaCES20} also apply to a single-choice prophet secretary problem with unknown distributions and additional samples.

-Related learning problems have also been studied in operations research and management science, but the types of problems, objectives, and techniques differ significantly from ours and typically involve regret minimization~(see, \eg the results of \citet{GoZe17a} and the recent survey of \cite{Boer15}).
+Optimal stopping with unknown distributions has also been studied in operations research and management science, but the types of problems, objectives, and techniques differ significantly from ours and typically involve regret minimization, see, \eg the results of \citet{GoZe17a} and the recent survey of \citet{Boer15}.
+The literature in operations research and management science moreover contains results on a broad range of stochastic optimization problems, which share certain features of the basic prophet inequality problem and its combinatorial extensions.
+These problems include constrained Bayesian online selection~\citep[\eg][]{AnariNSS19}, Bayesian assortment optimization~\citep[\eg][]{FengEtAl19}, and certain models of network revenue management~\citep[\eg][]{alijani2020predict}.
+To the best of our knowledge, they have not been studied from the perspective of sample complexity.

+A final line of related work, in economics and theoretical computer science, has studied posted pricing and prophet inequalities with inaccurate priors~\citep{BergemannS08,BergemannS11,DuettingK19}.
+This line of work assumes access to prior distributions that are close in terms of some metric to the actual distributions, and seeks either max-min optimal mechanisms or performance guarantees that are parametrized by the distance between the assumed and actual priors.